Khaled Mesfin

 Khaled Mesfin-Mulugeta (born 2 June 1992) is a German former professional footballer who played as a left-back or left midfielder.

 Career

 Mesfin was born in Addis Ababa, Ethiopia.
-After failing to make an appearance with Bundesliga sides Eintracht Frankfurt and Hannover 96, he joined SV Waldhof Mannheim in the fourth-tier Regionalliga, making 17 league appearances.
+After failing to make an appearance with Bundesliga sides Eintracht Frankfurt and Hannover 96, he joined Waldhof Mannheim in the fourth-tier Regionalliga, making 17 league appearances.

-In 2016, he signed for NK Inter Zaprešić in the Croatian First Football League.
+In 2016, he signed for Inter Zaprešić in the Croatian First Football League.
 Despite seeing to stay with the club for the long run, he left after one season.